OSAMOR19/phishing-link-detector/README.md

-# phishing-link-detector
+# cryptodashboard
-repo to be used for checking a websites url
+this is teh repo i created for morgans crypto dashboard